 An action bar or app bar is basically a title bar in the application.
 The commonly used actions present in the action bar are:

-Pop up messages are considered extremely essential by users.
-They want to round the clock notification without any interruption to their ongoing work.
-In such a scenario pop up messages become vital.
+Pop-up messages are considered extremely essential by users.
+They want to round clock notifications without any interruption to their ongoing work.
+In such a scenario pop-up messages become vital.
 They might not be of great importance but is necessary for the convenience of the user.

-A snack bar can be used to for displaying short pop up messages to the user.
-Most of the times these messages are simply read and ignored by a swipe, however, they can be made interactive by adding an action such as response by the user for a message.
-This could be possible by adding an action button which would allow the user to quickly act after reading the brief message.
+A snack bar can be used for displaying short pop-up messages to the user.
+Most of the time these messages are simply read and ignored by a swipe, however, they can be made interactive by adding an action such as a response by the user for a message.
+This could be possible by adding an action button that would allow the user to quickly act after reading the brief message.

 #3 – Challenge of Managing an Android User Interface

 People today are so accustomed to getting things done in the first call that they desire anything and everything should work accordingly.
 Thus developers face a great challenge of ensuring that their best Android User Interface actually mimics the gestures or working of the real world.
 Thus while on one hand, they want to enjoy a complete visual aura of a photo taken on the other they desire navigation buttons to quickly move to the next.
 In such a scenario dimming the system, the bar helps to achieve the motto.